 We're committed to involving patients, carers and members of the public in all areas of work.
 This is to ensure you are at the centre of how services are planned, delivered and monitored to meet the needs of local people.
 We also have a legal duty to engage with patients and the public.
 We try to do this in a range of ways.

-Join a local patient forum
+Talking face-to-face - join a local patient forum

 Our CCGs offer a free membership scheme for people wanting to learn more and be involved in specific work.
 You can also join our mailing list for our quarterly newsletter.